tomwillfixit/BashOpenFaaS/README.md

 Follow the instructions [here](https://blog.alexellis.io/cli-functions-with-openfaas).
 When you reach the "2.1 nmap" section then you can try the following.

+## Blog post

+There is a more detailed blog post [here](https://medium.com/@thomas.shaw78/bash-functions-as-a-service-b4033bc1ee97).

 ## Setup

 ```